nimwunnan/conceptuallabor.com/_texts/how-to-use-theory.md

 > Code is "making" because we've figured out how to package it up into discrete units and sell it, and because it is widely perceived to be done by men.

 > But you can also think about coding as eliciting a specific, desired set of behaviors from computing devices.
 It’s the Searle’s "Chinese room" take on the deeper, richer, messier, less reproducible, immeasurably more difficult version of this that we do with people---change their cognition, abilities, and behaviors.
-We call the latter "education," and it’s mostly done by underpaid, undervalued women.
+We call the latter "education," and it’s mostly done by underpaid, undervalued women.[^fn9]

-Chachra’s reference to the Chinese room argument [^fn9] evokes a high-level model which can plausibly apply to both coding and education, much in the same way that we proposed our first model to relate to Victor’s example.
+Chachra’s reference to the Chinese room argument [^fn10] evokes a high-level model which can plausibly apply to both coding and education, much in the same way that we proposed our first model to relate to Victor’s example.
 Searle’s argument imagines a Turing test administered by a Chinese speaker slipping notes under a door to an unseen party on the other side.
 As long as the mystery actor inside the room replied in fluent Mandarin, we would think they “knew” the language even if they were just following the instructions of a computer that could perfectly parse conversational Mandarin.
 Philosophical implications aside, Chachra’s use of this metaphor closely follows the process behind Conceptual Labor Analysis here by reconfiguring a model of labor in an effort to more deeply understand some of its components.
 In this case, she creates a shared context so that we may contrast the work and the actors.

 Is that context usefully articulated?
-Teaching, of course, doesn’t have to happen in a classroom, so, yes, it could technically happen by way of notes passed under a door[^fn10].
+Teaching, of course, doesn’t have to happen in a classroom, so, yes, it could technically happen by way of notes passed under a door[^fn11].
 Maybe that would be a very slow way to learn, but if education has a minimum speed then a lot of what happens at schools wouldn’t count.
 How about programming?

-Victor’s work has already produced strong examples of how to program without touching a digital computer[^fn11], but we can find a mainstream example in the tech-world convention of the whiteboard interview.
+Victor’s work has already produced strong examples of how to program without touching a digital computer[^fn12], but we can find a mainstream example in the tech-world convention of the whiteboard interview.
 In it, interviewees are often challenged to demonstrate how they would solve a computer science problem --- in relevant detail --- on a whiteboard.
 Whether or not this is an effective interview practice, its popularity demonstrates a practical acceptance of the idea that the conceptual labor of programming can be meaningfully done, at least in part, with a pen.

 So we can imagine a programmer and an educator, standing side by side in front of an ornate door, each slipping notes inside to ply their trade.
 Chachra has already defined the fundamental work that they each must do for the mysterious actor behind the door: “change their cognition, abilities, and behaviors.”
 The written model of this labor would similar enough to M1 that the Conceptual Labor Analysis to write it out is another exercise for willing readers.

 Being able to imagine such a model means we can compare it to other models or reconfigure it to articulate specific definitions of labor --- in this case “making.”
 This is exactly what Chachra does --- she asks what difference it makes to do this work with people rather than computers, whether the actor is a man or a woman, and whether or not the work creates a fungible product.
 Having done this Conceptual Labor Analysis on her own terms she concludes:

 > I am not a maker.
 In a framing and value system that is about creating artifacts, specifically ones you can sell, I am a less valuable human.
 As an educator, the work I do is superficially the same, year on year.
-That’s because all of the actual change, the actual effects, are at the interface between me as an educator, my students, and the learning experiences I design for them.[^fn12]
+That’s because all of the actual change, the actual effects, are at the interface between me as an educator, my students, and the learning experiences I design for them.[^fn13]

 Here, too, she carefully articulates the context of education to discern a narrative that hides the actual product of her labor --- educated humans.
 It’s not that the work the programmer does by passing notes under the door turns into something and the work of the educator goes into a black hole.
 It’s just that the work that happens in the context of a human mind is “deeper, richer, messier, less reproducible, immeasurably more difficult.”
 Certainly, it’s worth the effort to learn to see such labor clearly.

 ---